 Land Bank’s Cross-Island Hike

-Every year, the Land Bank’s Cross-Island Hike takes place.
-Initially, the grueling was organized by William Veno in 1998.
-These annual walks on Martha’s Vineyard have stations for water and snacks located at the sites of the mid-morning and mid-afternoon breaks.
+Every year since 1993, the Land Bank’s Cross-Island Hike takes place in observance of National Trail Day These annual walks on Martha’s Vineyard have stations for water and snacks located at the sites of the mid-morning and mid-afternoon breaks.
 There is also an area for the lunch stop.

 The 19-mile trek is held on the first Saturday in June on National Trails Day.
 The focus of the day-long hike is to introduce hikers to the network of trails that run throughout the island’s protected conservation lands along with public properties.
 The hike traverses across dirt and paved roads.
 It often includes steep grades, areas of overgrown vegetation, and shorelines.
 Certain stretches of the hike will cross private properties that have given their permission for the hikers to cross.
 Many hikers opt to only walk a portion of the route.
 They pick their own starting and end points to meet their experience level and interests.